SzymonRojek/validation-password-JS/README.md

 If password doesn't have a one of the rule the error occurs on the screen.

-RWD - only desktop.
 Project written just to develop pure functions and to have a better understing of objects.
 There is also a possibility of assessing whether the password is weak or good or strong enough.

 <br>